Keyboard shortcuts

 • Draft 7 JSON Schema generation for editor completion and basic schema checks.

-• Field value validation in application code through #[config(validate = Self::validate)], executed by load_config or config-validate.
+• Field value validation in application code through #[config(validate = Self::validate)], executed by load_config or validate-config.

 • YAML, TOML, JSON, and JSON5 template generation.